MuhammadBinary/Muhd_DeepML/README.md

 I'm a self-taught AI/ML developer with two years of learning experience, mostly on my phone and sometimes my Dad's PC, with almost no formal guidance.

-I love understanding how Machine Learning works and most importantly how Deep learning algorithms work especially in the field of Large language models, transformer e.t.c i.e the maths behind how the algorithms work, because it always give me the feeling of ...
+I love understanding how Machine Learning works and most importantly how Deep learning algorithms work especially in the field of Large language models like transformer e.t.c
+...

 I would also be very happy for any mentorship, internship, project collaboration